bionomia/bionomia/README.md

 ## Successive Data Migrations

 Unfortunately, gbifIDs are not persistent.
 These occasionally disappear through processing at GBIF's end.
 As a result, claims may no longer point to an existing occurrence record and these must then be purged from the user_occurrences table.
-The following SQL statement can remove these with successive data imports from GBIF:
+The following are a few methods to produce a csv file of affected users and to then delete the orphans:

+     # csv dump requires approx. 15min for 20M attributions
+     $ RACK_ENV=production ./bin/csv_dump.rb -d ~/Desktop -o
      $ RACK_ENV=production irb
      > require "./application"
-     > pp UserOccurrence.orphaned_user_claims
      > UserOccurrence.delete_orphaned

      > ArticleOccurrence.orphaned_count